TanmayGanguli/SOC-2022-Personality-Detection/README.md

 # SOC-2022-Personality-Detection

+Assignment 1 .txt, Assignment 2 .txt and assignment 3 .pdf files are the week 1, week 2 and week 3 assignments respectively.

+Assignment-1,2,3 zip files are the solutions to assignment 1,2 and 3.

+The text file Personalities conatains the list of questions in the questionnaire.

+The text file test-personality-detection contains the sample response which is classified as per the different methods explored in the main submission.

+The python file Personality Detection is the final submission file.

 # Week-1

 I learnt about the Python libraries like Numpy, Scipy and Pandas.
 I wrote some small codes to understand the various methods.
 Since the libraries are very vast with a large number of methods available, so it is not possible to remember all of them.
 So I keep revising time to time and consult the resources in case of any doubt.
 I have also done the week-1 assignment.